-As a student you have the right to complain about your exam or test.
+As a student, you have the right to complain about any exam or test you have taken.

-- The grade you were given.
-NOTE: If your appeal results in an offer for a re-assessment or re-examination, your exam or test will be graded over again, and there is no guarantee of receiving the same or a higher grade than the original one.
+NOTE: If you accept an offer for “re-assessment” or “re-exam”, your original grade will be annulled, and there is no guarantee of receiving the same or a higher grade than the original one.

-If you are in doubt about how to make an appeal, you must contact your Student Counsellor who can also help you to get hold of a copy of your exam or test assignment, if you need this in order to write your appeal.
-It is important that you write specific arguments in your appeal to support your complaint.
-It will make it easier for your teacher and the external examinator to treat your appeal.
+If you are in doubt about how to make an exam complaint, you must contact your Student Counsellor who can also help you to get hold of a copy of your exam or test assignment (written exams), if you need this in order to write your complaint.
+It is important that you write specific arguments in your complaint, so it is as clear as possible, what you are complaining about.